mangpo/greenthumb/documentation/add-more-instructions.md

 - The symbolic and enumerative search should return with an optimized program quickly (for program with one instruction).
 - For the stochastic search, we might have to wait a little longer.
 If we don't see it printing `FOUND!!!` within a minute, something may be wrong.

 To test that the backward search of the enumerative search works properly, run the enumerative search again but on a larger program (four instructions) that can be optimized to three instructions.
 This is because the enumerative search only performs the backward search when it tries to synthesize programs with three instructions or more.
-Make sure to add `?` in `sketch` definition if an output program contains more instructions
+Make sure to add `?` in `sketch` definition if an output program contains more instructions.